 - Butter- Basting with herb garlic butter really adds that richness that lean cuts like tenderloin need.

 Step By Step Cooking Instructions

-Searing: Once the tenderloin reaches an internal temp of 130 pull the meat off to east and raise the temp of the pellet grill to 400 or higher if it has that capability.
+Searing: Once the tenderloin reaches an internal temperature of 130 degrees F. pull the meat off to rest and raise the temp of the pellet grill to 400 for direct grilling.
 If you have a gas grill or another grill that can get up to a higher temp go ahead and have that lit and ready to sear.
-Sear the tenderloin on all sides just long enough to develop a lice crust on all sides.
+Sear the tenderloin on all sides giving the meat a quarter turn each time just long enough to develop a nice crust on all sides.

 Slicing: Remove all of the butchers twine and start slicing.
-You can make thick slices for serving as a steak or thin slices perfect for making sliders, Its all ups to you on how thick you prefer to cut the tenderloin.
+You can make thick slices for serving as Filet Mignon steaks or thin slices perfect for making sliders.
+Its all up to you on how thick you prefer to cut the beef tenderloin roast.

 Trimming Beef Tenderloin Video